2mac/rockbot/PLUGINS.md

 - `action?`: whether this message was an action (i.e. `/me`)
 - `content`: the message text
 - `command?(server, config)`: tells whether this message is a command
+- `time`: a `DateTime` of the time at which the message was received

 ### `NickEvent`